jobsaver/resume-parser/README.md

 - Resume ID is automatically generated using a combination of user ID, timestamp, and a unique identifier
 - PDF file is uploaded to DigitalOcean Spaces for storage and retrieval
 - The file URL is stored in the database along with the parsed resume data
+- **When a new resume is uploaded for an existing user, the old resume(s) are automatically deleted** from both the database and DigitalOcean Spaces storage

 **Example Request**